long113112113/Rose/README.md

 1. **League Client Integration**: Rose activates **[Pengu Loader](https://github.com/FlorentTariolle/ROSE-Pengu)** on startup, which injects the JavaScript plugins into the League Client
 2. **Skin Detection**: When you hover over a skin in champion select, [`ROSE-SkinMonitor`](https://github.com/Alban1911/ROSE-SkinMonitor) detects the selection and sends it to the Python backend
-3. **Skin Preparation**: The backend downloads the skin (if needed) from the LeagueSkins repository and prepares it for injection
+3. **Game Opening Delay**: To make sure the injection has time to occur we suspend League of Legend's game process as long as the overlay is not ran
-4. **Game Injection**: Using CSLOL tools, Rose injects the selected skin when the game loads, suspending the game process temporarily during injection
+4. **Game Injection**: Using CSLOL tools, Rose injects the selected skin when the game starts
-5. **Seamless Experience**: The skin loads as if you owned it, with full chroma support and no gameplay impact
+5. **Seamless Experience**: The skin loads as if you owned it, with full chroma support and no gameplay impact (Rose will never provide any feature that gives a competitive advantage to its users)

 ## Features